Sync-data and Sync-net

 - You could use the own-data strategy and let the client mutations update over one another based solely on when the clients do the mutation.

-Whenever you decide to always use the client mutation in the conflict resolver, consider switching from the sync- strategy to a own- one, as in such cases the results are the same.
+Whenever you decide to always use the client mutation in the conflict resolver, consider switching from the sync- strategy to the own- one, as in such cases the results are the same.

 Keep things simple